sw4pn/task-management-assignment/README.md

 "" Can be easily scaled to larger applications

 "" Validation and Error handling for every form inputs.

+"" radix-ui is used to create custom ui elements with help of shadcn-ui

 "" toaster library is used for showing toasts